 - a remote location,

-- a lack of appropriate CNG peer-inspectors nearby, especially due to rule against trading inspections and repeating inspectors, and/or
+- a lack of appropriate CNG peer-inspectors nearby, especially due to rules against trading inspections and repeating inspectors, and/or

 - a need to avoid the risk of COVID-19 infection.